runtimeverification/evm-semantics/README.md

 For Developers
 -------------

-After building, the `kevm` executable will be located in the `.build/usr/bin:$PATH` directory .
+After building, the `kevm` executable will be located in the `.build/usr/bin` directory.
 The one in the project root is a build artifact, don't use it.
 To make sure you are using the correct `kevm`, add this directory to your `PATH`: